 3. Your NSVI shirt(s) from prior missions if applicable.

 5. 1 box of 100 non sterile gloves in your size.
 Better yet, 1 box of 300 nitrile gloves.
 They pack more tightly than latex gloves, go on almost as easily, and may be cheaper.
 Vinyl gloves to be difficult to don.

-6. Your re-usable thermal cautery unit handle if you have one.
+6. Your re-usable thermal cautery unit handle (and six tips) if you have one.